Navigation Menu

 One of the downsides of traveling to explore the world is leaving our furry friends behind for a period of time.
 While you have the option to take them with you, depending on where you’re planning to go, you don’t want them to get quarantined, do you?

 On top of this, there’s the hassle of finding accommodation.
-No matter how charming our pet is, most hosts don’t accommodate animals unless they are service dogs or have a legal emotional support animal prescription letter.
+No matter how charming our pet is, most hosts don’t accommodate animals unless they are service dogs.
 So a lot of people find themselves without much choice but to leave their pets behind.

 The thing is, however, that in their place, develops worry, and an anxiety which sticks with us throughout our trip.